evnmrgan/hello-world/README.md

 My first repository!

 It's Evan.
-I'm an aspiring data scientist and a very beginnge here on GitHub.
+I'm an aspiring data scientist and a very beginner here on GitHub.
 I'd like to document my data projects here!